bradley-woods/tech230-aws/aws-ec2-automation.md

 # AWS EC2 App Deployment Automation

-This guide outlines how automate all of the previous steps to create a web app automatically on start-up using a provisioning script that can be copied into the 'User data' section in 'Advanced details' when creating an EC2 instance.
-The provisioning script should look similar to the file [here](https://github.com/bradley-woods/tech230-aws/blob/main/provision-app.sh) which automates the deployment of the sample app.
+This guide outlines how automate all of the previous steps to create a web server running an app and a database server automatically on start-up using two provisioning scripts that can be copied into the 'User data' section in 'Advanced details' when creating an EC2 instance.
+The provisioning script for the web server should look similar to the file [here](https://github.com/bradley-woods/tech230-aws/blob/main/provision-app.sh) which automates the deployment of the sample app and the script to automate the database server can be found [here](https://github.com/bradley-woods/tech230-aws/blob/main/provision-db.sh).

-## Instructions to a Provisioning Script
+## Creating the Database Provisioning Script

-1. Firstly, create a shell script file (e.g. app-provision.sh) and enter the following line at the beginning. `#!/bin/bash` is called a Shebang and tells the shell that this script should be run using the bash (Bourne Again Shell) interpreter:
+1. Firstly, create a shell script file (e.g. provision-db.sh) and enter the following line at the beginning. `#!/bin/bash` is called a Shebang and tells the shell that this script should be run using the bash (Bourne Again Shell) interpreter:

+    ```bash
+    #!/bin/bash
+    ```

+2. Secondly, the bash shell should update the list of packages and install (upgrade) them (using `-y` to bypass any warnings or user prompts):

+    ```bash
+    sudo apt-get update -y && sudo apt-get upgrade -y
+    ```

+    > **Note:** `&&` is treated as a logical AND and is used to run the second command if the first is successful e.g. if the package list managed to update, then install (upgrade) those packages.

+3. Next, the script should add the key used to authenticate the MongoDB package to the trusted key set:

+    ```bash
+    sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv D68FA50FEA312927
+    ```

+4. The key is then used to download MongoDB Version 3.2 source list from MongoDB's online repository.

+    ```bash
+    echo "deb https://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.2.list
+    ```

+5. Now we have updated the source list, we can re-update our packages using `update` and install them using `upgrade`:

+    ```bash
+    sudo apt-get update -y && sudo apt-get upgrade -y
+    ```

+6. Next, we can now install the correct version of MongoDB (Version 3.2), used to connect to the web application, with the following command:

+    ```bash
+    sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20
+    ```

+7. We can now use the `sed` (Stream Editor) command to edit files using regular expressions (RegEx) or for simple substitution as in this case, where we want to replace the IP address '127.0.0.1' with '0.0.0.0' so the app can find and connect to the database.

+    ```bash
+    sudo sed -i "s/127.0.0.1/0.0.0.0/" /etc/mongod.conf
+    ```

+    > **Note:** the `-i` flag stands for 'in-place' editing which is used to modify the file without the need to save the output of the `sed` command to a temporary file then replacing the original file.

+8. Once the 'mongod.conf' configuration file is updated, we need to `restart` and `enable` the MongoDB service as below:

+    ```bash
+    sudo systemctl restart mongod && sudo systemctl enable mongod
+    ```

+9. The next steps would be to copy and paste the provisioning script into the 'User data' section under 'Advanced details' when launching an EC2 instance, so the MongoDB server will be up and running when it has initialised, then in a similar way we can run the app web server.

+---

+## Creating the Web Server Provisioning Script

+1. Firstly, create a shell script file (e.g. provision-app.sh) and enter a shebang at the beginning (`#!/bin/bash`) so Bash can run the script:

     ```bash
     #!/bin/bash